Location and surrounds

 Visitmacedonranges.com provides information on things to see and do and what’s on in Macedon.

 Autumn in the Macedon Ranges is a stunning time of the year attracting a large numbers of visitors to the region.
 The autumn colours of Honour Avenue in Macedon are a particularly popular drawcard.
 In recent years, the large influx of visitors has required that traffic management measures are put in place to help reduce the impact to residents and maintain a safe environment.
-Similar measures will be implemented during autumn 2018.
+Similar measures were implemented during autumn 2018